Optimal Beamforming for Integrated Sensing and Communication Exploiting Prior Distribution Information: How Many Beams are Needed?: Numerical Results

 \subsubsection{Optimal Beamforming Designs with Different PDFs}

-In Fig. \ref{rank_beamforming_gathered}, we consider a more concentrated target angle PDF where all targets' angles are gathered together with means $\theta_{m,v}\in [0, \pi )$, as shown in Fig. \ref{PDF_concentrated}.
+In Fig. \ref{rank_beamforming_gathered}, we consider a more concentrated target angle PDF where all targets' angles are gathered together with means $\theta_{m,v}\in [0, \pi )$.
 It is observed that compared with Fig. \ref{rank_beamforming_base}, fewer dedicated sensing beams are needed in general.
 Moreover, the radiated power pattern becomes more concentrated to reduce unnecessary power waste on angles with small probability densities.
 On the other hand, Fig. \ref{rank_beamforming_uniform} considers the most dispersed PDF of the target's angles, i.e., the uniform distribution with $p_{\Theta_m}(\theta_m)=\frac{1}{2\pi},\forall m\in \mathcal{M}$, where the targets are \emph{homogeneous}.
 It is observed that \emph{no} dedicated sensing beam is needed; moreover, the two schemes achieve the same radiated power patterns,\footnote{The minor difference is due to numerical calculation inaccuracies in CVX.} which are consistent with our analytical results in Sections \ref{opti_solution_P1} and \ref{opti_solution_P3}.
-In addition, compared to Fig. \ref{rank_beamforming_uniform}, the optimal beamforming for Fig. \ref{rank_beamforming_base} strengthens the power at various angles based on knowledge of their high probability densities.
-Finally, Fig. \ref{homo_hete_all} considers a common angle PDF for all targets shown in the bottom figure under $K_\mathrm{C}\rightarrow\infty$, $P=15$ dBm, and $\alpha_\mathrm{C}=2.3$.
-The top figure shows that with \emph{homogeneous} targets under $\sigma_{\alpha_m}^2=10^{-12}$, no sensing beam is needed when $K=1$, and at most one sensing beam is needed when $K=3$, which validate our analytical results in Sections \ref{special_case_P1} and \ref{special_case_P3}.
-Considering $K=2$, the bottom figure shows the radiated power patterns under \emph{homogeneous} targets with two common values of $\sigma_{\alpha_m}^2$ and \emph{heterogeneous} targets with the same angle PDF but different PDFs for the RCS coefficients, where $\sigma^2_{\alpha_m}\in(1\times10^{-16}, 6.9\times10^{-9}),\sigma^2_{\alpha_m}\ne\sigma^2_{\alpha_n}, \forall m\neq n$.
-It is observed that the differences in the radiated power patterns among multiple schemes exist due to the non-identical PDFs for the RCS coefficients, but are not significant due to the identical prior PDFs for the targets' angles.
-This implies that the prior PDFs for the angles play a more important role in the beamforming design problems (P1) and (P3).
+In addition, compared to Fig. \ref{rank_beamforming_uniform}, the optimal beamforming for Fig. \ref{rank_beamforming_base} strengthens the power at various angles based on knowledge of their high probability densities. \looseness=-1